Today, when customers visit a store, there’s a high likelihood that they’ll make a payment using their card, whether it’s debit or credit.

 In fact, according to the Federal Reserve Bank of San Francisco, debit cards are the most preferred form of payment (making up 30% of all payments).
 Forty-two percent of participants in the survey preferred paying with debit cards, while 29% opted for credit cards — with cash coming in at just 23%.

-While expecting cash to go away anytime soon would be foolhardy, preparing for a world where credit cards take priority is imperative.
-Today, we’re going to clue you in on everything you need to know about chip and signature payments: from the cards we use to make these payments, the technology that’s behind them, to even what they’re not.
-Keep reading to find out more.
+While we shouldn’t expect cash to go away anytime soon, preparing for a world where credit cards take priority is imperative.
+Today, we’re going to clue you in on everything you need to know about chip and signature payments: from the cards we use to make these payments to the technology that’s behind them, to even what they’re not.

-For example, contactless cards — which are still gaining popularity in the U.S. but are commonplace across much of Europe — use NFC technology, allowing you to pay by tapping your card against a terminal.
-Chip and signature cards do not utilize NFC technology.
+For example, contactless cards—which are still gaining popularity in the U.S. but are commonplace across much of Europe—use NFC technology, allowing you to pay by tapping your card against a terminal.
+Most modern chip and signature cards (also known as dual-interface cards) utilize NFC technology.
+The EMV chip provides the security, and the NFC provides the wireless transmission method to enable contactless (tap-to-pay) functionality.

 They are not magnetic stripe credit cards